serhii-londar/open-source-mac-os-apps/README.md

 - [Life-Calendar](https://github.com/wvdk/Life-Calendar) - Life Calendar. ![SwiftIcon]
 - [Night Shift Control](https://github.com/isaiasmatewos/night-shift-control) - Night Shift Control is a simple macOS menubar app for controlling Night Shift.
 It's aim is to bring features from f.lux which are missing from Night Shift such as disabling Night Shift for certain apps. ![SwiftIcon]
 - [CornerCal](https://github.com/ekreutz/CornerCal) - A simple, clean calendar and clock app for macOS. ![SwiftIcon]
-- [App Downloader](https://github.com/yep/app-downloader) - Easily search and download macOS apps from the huge `homebrew cask` app catalog. ![SwiftIcon]
 - [Latest](https://github.com/mangerlahn/Latest) - A small utility app for macOS that makes sure you know about all the latest updates to the apps you use. ![SwiftIcon]
 - [Overkill](https://github.com/KrauseFx/overkill-for-mac) - Stop iTunes from opening when you connect your iPhone. ![SwiftIcon]
-- [Thor](https://github.com/gbammc/Thor) - Switch the right application ASAP. ![SwiftIcon]
 - [Diagnostics](https://github.com/macmade/Diagnostics) - Diagnostics is an application displaying the diagnostic reports from applications on macOS. ![SwiftIcon]
 - [VerticalBar](https://github.com/DeromirNeves/VerticalBar) - MacOS application to add a vertical bar to Dock. ![SwiftIcon]
+- [Catch](https://github.com/mipstian/catch/) - Catch: Broadcatching made easy. ![SwiftIcon]
+- [Juice](https://github.com/brianmichel/Juice) - Make your battery information a bit more interesting. ![SwiftIcon]
+- [Kap](https://github.com/wulkano/kap) - An open-source screen recorder built with web technology. ![JavascriptIcon]
+- [ScreenCat](https://github.com/maxogden/screencat) - ScreenCat is an open source screen sharing + remote collaboration application. ![CSSIcon] ![JavascriptIcon]

 ### VPN & Proxy